paytonmeuw/IS424GroupProject/README2.md

 a.
 What did you do yesterday?

-Added content to footer of the website.
+Added content to the footer of the website including contact information and social media accounts.

 b.
 What are you planning to do today?

-Start working on creating a filter for the website.
+Start working on creating a filter for the website which includes preferences for the search bar.

 c.
 Any problems are you facing?

-Needed to do some review of code to remember how to make it work.
+Needed to do some review of code to remember how to make it work especially for bulma and making sure it doesn’t reformat the code.

 Yifan